When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Classic bathroom, modern minimalistic interior design

-Cream reminds you of the sand and foamy shores.
-It’s the color of seashells and feels very calm.
-There are different shades of cream to choose from, so you can play around with the different tones in your bathroom.
+Cream mimics sand and seashells.
+It is warmer than stark white and feels very calm.
+There are different shades to choose from, so you can play with tone-on-tone layering to add depth to your bathroom.

 12. Mauve